 The world’s most bizarre financial experiment ever – negative interest rates – continues.
 Merryn Somerset Webb looks at how investors should respond.

 Welcome to Monday’s Money Minute – in which we preview the big stories of the week ahead in just 60 seconds.

 The Amazon rainforest is suffering from the worst spate of fires in years.
 Does it matter?
 And how can the blazes be stopped?

-As markets continue to believe that a cut in US interest rates is just a matter of time, the US dollar continued its fall this week.
-John Stepek looks at how that’s affected the charts that matter most to the global economy.
+As the US dollar index heads higher, John Stepek looks at how that affects the charts that matter the most to the global economy.

 The rash of incivility, virtue signalling and outrage on social media is just the latest manifestation of a phenomenon Adam Smith knew only too well, says Merryn Somerset Webb.

 The new Cold War between the US and China means that the next three decades will be very different to the last three – and that’s going to make investing very complicated indeed.

 The yield curve suggested a recession was on the way when it inverted – but that could be up to two years away.
 John Stepek looks at the charts that matter most to investors to see which way the markets are turning.

 Unless the world’s multinational corporations get their act together, capitalism is heading for trouble, says Merryn Somerset Webb.

 Widespread use of virtual-reality technology has been “just around the corner” since the 1980s, says Ben Judge.
 But with the growing popularity of augmented reality, we might finally be about to turn that corner.